You must be signed in to read the rest of this article.

 Registration on CDEWorld is free.
 Sign up today!

 Halitosis is chronic, endogenous malador that is etiologically classified from type 0 to 5—physiologic, oral, airway, gastroesophageal, bloodborne, and subjective, respectively.1 Halitosis measurement methods should cover each of the three malodor sources: the mouth, nose cavity, and breath.

 The diagnostic tests currently used in halitosis examination can be divided into direct and indirect (Figure 1).
-Direct tests include self assessment of the odor or other people’s assessment, and the determination of odorous substances by halitometry or gas chromatography.
+Direct tests include self assesment of the odor or other people’s assesment, and the determination of odorous substances by halitometry or gas chromatography.
 Indirect tests determine the presence of some bacterial species, metabolic products generated by microorganisms in vitro or their enzymes.